Accountability & reporting

 Senate order on government agency contracts

 Pursuant to the Senate Order on non-corporate Commonwealth entity contracts, agency contracts entered into by the Office of the Commonwealth Ombudsman, which provide for a consideration to the value of $100,000 or more and which:

-All contracts required to be listed pursuant to the Senate Order can be found on the AusTender website.
+are required to be listed on the AusTender website.
 The report is titled Senate Order on Confidentiality in Procurement Contracts by Agency.

 Some of the contracts listed contain confidentiality provisions of a general nature that are designed to protect the confidential information of the parties that may be obtained or generated in carrying out the contract.